ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 [Visit this page](/topics/node_windows/#windows-subsystem-for-linux-wsl) for instructions on how to install Node and npm on WSL.

+For this class, we recommend the latest version of Node 12.x and npm 6.x.

 ### WSL with VSCode

 If you are currently a VS Code user (or considering becoming one), you can install an extension to be able to access/edit/track files in the WSL from VS Code.
 Follow the instructions [here](LINK) to get started.